The prelude module

 #![allow(unused)] fn main() { setup_duat!(setup); use duat::prelude::*; fn setup() { // The stuff inside your setup... } }

-This will import everything in the prelude
+This will import everything in the prelude module of duat.
+This should have

 everything you will need in order to configure Duat, not including things from